divegeek/memorable-numbers/README.md

 three simple words next to each change number, it would be really easy to shout a "number" over the cubicle wall and have it understood and easily typed.
-In experimenting with it, I even found that although it's more keystrokes, I can type a sequence of simple words faster than a number.
+In experimenting with it, I even found that although it's more keystrokes I can type a sequence of simple words faster than a number.

 Then I started playing with phone numbers and I found that I can map